 Discovery Education Programme

-The Discovery Education RHE programme develops skills and knowledge in a values-based context which enables schools to convey and enhance their own values, learning and behaviour, supporting these whole-school approaches to developing pupil wellbeing.
+The Discovery Education RSHE programme develops skills and knowledge in a values-based context which enables schools to convey and enhance their own values, learning and behaviour, supporting these whole-school approaches to developing pupil wellbeing.
 Each topic contains age-appropriate content, developing themes in a ‘spiritual curriculum’ so that pupils are building on their skills and understanding each year.